OVO Group Tax Strategy Statement

 OVO Group’s tax risk management and controls are formally captured in a tax risk register.
 Tax governance is overseen by the Board, through the Risk and Audit Committees.
 The Chief Financial Officer (or equivalent individual) as primary responsibility for managing tax risk, supported by the Head of Group Tax and external consultants.

 OVO Group’s appetite towards tax risk is low.
 We are committed to compliance with our statutory tax obligations and seek to ensure that our tax arrangements remain consistent with a low risk assessment, both in financial and reputational terms.

 Tax compliance for the Group is either outsourced to reputable external advisors or managed internally by suitably qualified tax and finance personnel in liaison with external advisors as required.

 Tax Planning and Tax Risk

 We aim to ensure that our tax position in any planning activity is consistent with the spirit as well as the letter of tax law and we will take external advice to confirm this if necessary.
-As such we do not seek to structure transactions in ways that is led primarily by tax structuring.
+As such we do not seek to structure transactions in ways that are led primarily by tax structuring.

-With regards to our dealings with third parties, we do not promote tax avoidance or aggressive tax planning arrangements and we have put in place all reasonable prevention procedures to eliminate the facilitation of tax evasion by any associated persons, proportionate to the level of risk, and will continue to monitor these for effectiveness.
+With regards to our dealings with third parties, we do not promote tax avoidance or aggressive tax planning arrangements and we have put in place reasonable prevention procedures to prevent the facilitation of tax evasion by any associated persons, proportionate to the level of risk, and will continue to monitor these for effectiveness.